brohd11/Godot-Pseudo-Namespace/README.md

 If there are existing namespace files it will parse the existing files and all scripts in your projects to check if your new configuration will break any references.
 It will list them any conflicts and you can decide whether to proceed or not, before the existing files are deleted and regenerated.

 When accessing the namespace class, there is a code completion plugin that will activate.
-It will give better results than the standard autocomplete when extending and assigning variables.
+It will get rid of the inherited refcounted members and show only the declared members.
 If you have existing namespace files, it will also display members when declaring a namespace.
+It will show the object icon if the member is a generated file, and a script icon if the member is from outside of the generation directory.

 Because you access this as a global class, you could move these files wherever needed without issues.
 For example into a plugin for a release package.
 You would move the top level namespace file needed and the folder of the same name.